mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.5 Most Specialized Implementation
 Among a type's implementations of a protocol requirement, the most specialized implementation will serve as the witness for the requirement.
 If only one implementation of a requirement is present, that implementation is the most specialized.

-If more than two implementations of a requirement are present, they necessary comparisons of pairs of implementations are made until the most specialized implementation is determined.
+If more than two implementations of a requirement are visible, the necessary comparisons of pairs of implementations are made until the most specialized implementation is determined.

 The relative specialization between two implementations of a requirement is determined as follows: